openshift/ansible-service-broker/docs/design.md

 ### Registry Adapter

-To enable bootstrapping and ansibleapp discoverability, the ASB is designed to query a registry for available ansibleapps via a Registry Adapter.
+To enable bootstrapping and apb discoverability, the ASB is designed to query a registry for available apbs via a Registry Adapter.
 This is an interface that can be implemented.
-Its most important method, `LoadSpecs() []*Spec`, is responsible for returning a slice of `Spec` structs representing the available ansibleapps that were discovered.
+Its most important method, `LoadSpecs() []*Spec`, is responsible for returning a slice of `Spec` structs representing the available apbs that were discovered.
 It is called when a broker is bootstrapped.
 A registry is instantiated as part of the applicaton's initialization process.
 The specific registry adapter used is configured via the broker [configuration file](../etc/ex.dev.config.yaml) under